KaterynaD/dbt_segmentation_tools/README.md

 To demo DBSCAN and AgglomerativeClustering I used sample 1000 rows from tpcds_sf100tcl.customer and tpcds_sf100tcl. customer_demographics tables from snowflake_sample_data database.

 Because the data are synthetic, demographic data has the same number of samples in each categorical feature.
 The data is not clustered well.
-In RFM_and_Demographics notebook, I artificially change the data to get more distinguishable clusters.
+In RFM_and_Demographics notebook, I artificially change the data to get more distinguishable clusters.
 It did not help a lot.
 With few categorical features and 1 numerical, DBSCAN tries to create as many clusters as there are combinations of values in categorical columns.
 If there are manageable number of segments, there are always 1 large, and 1 or few tiny-tiny.